 At some point, generally via a strong emotional trigger (usually malice or other intense negative emotions that are associated with some desire to act, such as to harm another, protect someone, protect oneself, etc.), the individual will draw out all the power in the Manifestation and fuse with it, shifting into their Malum form.
 After the first time, fusing again becomes easy and instinctive.

-The Malum are able to fuse with the Manifestation to take a demonic appearance—a shadowy body of pure black with highlights of one particular color, usually the color of their soul.
-They typically have a more abstract appearance, along with horns, claws, thin markings that give the appearance of segments, and solid colored eyes with no iris or pupil.
+Malums are able to fuse with their Manifestation to take a demonic appearance—a shadowy body of pure black with highlights of one particular color, usually the color of their soul.
+Their appearances typically have the following characteristics:

 When in their Malum form, they tend to be extremely honest with their emotions, with malicious emotions sometimes being amplified.
 When they are not fused with their Manifestation, they retain their original appearance and are less influenced in terms of their behavior.